-Cristiane Busato Smith is lecturer in Shakespeare Studies at the Osher Institute (ASU) and a Research Scholar at the Arizona Center for Medieval and Renaissance Studies (ASU).
+Cristiane Busato Smith is lecturer in Shakespeare Studies at the Osher Institute (ASU).
 She holds an M.A. degree in English and American Literature as well as a PhD in Literary Studies from the Federal University of Paraná (UFPR).
-Her primary area of research is Brazilian appropriations of Shakespeare.
+Her primary area of research is Brazilian and Global appropriations of Shakespeare and Global Literatures.
 She has held a Visiting Fellowship at the Centre for Cultural Analysis, Theory and History (University of Leeds, UK).
 She has published essays on Shakespeare in South America, North America, Asia and Europe.
 She is the author of “What ceremony else?”
 Representations of Ophelia in Victorian England (in press).
 She is Lead Editor for Brazil at the MIT Global Shakespeares Digital Project.

 Her recent publications include:

 - “Sir You’re Robb’d”: Iago and the Ethics and Aesthetics of Adapting Shakespeare in Brazil.”
 Vol. 19.
 Eds.
 Alexa Alice Huang and Tom Bishop.
 London: Routledge, 2021.
 220-228.

 - “What do We Need to Know about Shakespeare before the World Ends?”
 MIT Global Shakespeares, 2021. https://globalshakespeares.mit.edu/what-do-we-need-to-know-about-shakespeare-before-the-world-ends/